Rajeshwari-Rudra/GDP1/README.md

 ## User story-14
 - As a user, a gamer can check his level and statistics based on the previous performance.
 ## Acceptance Criteria:
-- I(Puneeth) will take on this role and I will make sure that the players' results and statistics are kept.
+- I(Puneeth) will take on this role and I will make sure that the players results and statistics are kept.
 ## User story-15
 - As a user, a gamer can exit the game at any point in time and cannot resume at the same moment.
 ## Acceptance Criteria: